OpenDataforWeb3/Resources/.github/ops/whats-next-for-hackathon-submissions.md

 ## Help the contributors with next steps, Providing ODC Sandbox, tools, and mentoring

 - We provide ODC mentoring to help new members on how to operate a project.
-The ODC Jedi to start are the mentors to start.
+The ODC Jedi are the mentors to start.
 - We provide the ODC Sandbox github organization https://github.com/OpenDataforWeb3-sandbox
 - The https://github.com/OpenDataforWeb3/sandbox is location of all the how to create and maintain an ODC sandbox project documentation and the index to all the sandbox projects
 - We provide easy instructions on how to create a repository within the ODC Sandbox github organization for their work and team.
 Two good options: